practicalli/clojure-cli-config/README.md

 | `clojure -T:project/create :template practicalli/service`       | Practicalli Service called playground     |

-> `:project/new` - uses [clj-new](https://github.com/seancorfield/clj-new) which is an archived project, although can still be used to create projects using Leiningen sytle templates.
+> `:project/new` - uses [clj-new](https://github.com/seancorfield/clj-new) which is an archived project, although can still be used to create projects using Leiningen style templates.
 A Clojure CLI configuration must be manually added if these templates do not provide one.

 | `clojure -T:project/new :template app :name practicalli/my-application`                                 | App project with given name                          |